-Edward Watts is an Emmy award-winning, BAFTA nominated filmmaker who has directed over twenty narrative and documentary films that tell true stories of courage, heroism and humour from across the world, covering everything from war crimes in the Congo to the colourful lives of residents in the favelas of Rio de Janeiro.
+Edward Watts is an Emmy award-winning, BAFTA nominated filmmaker who has directed over twenty narrative and documentary films, telling true stories from far flung corners of the world.

 The Guardian described it as “a breathtakingly bold piece of journalism,” while the Spectator said it was “such an important documentary it ought to rank with the footage of British troops liberating Belsen”.
 Prime Minister David Cameron cited the film in a major policy speech on ISIS.
-He was also invited to testify at the US Congress about the film’s key findings at the Committee on Foreign Affairs in Washington DC in July 2015.
+Edward was also invited to testify at the US Congress about the film’s key findings at the Committee on Foreign Affairs in Washington DC.

-Among his other work, his first narrative short film Oksijan told the incredible true story of a 7-year-old Afghan boy’s fight to survive as he is smuggled to the UK in a refrigerated lorry and the air inside begins to run out.
-It premiered at the BFI London Film Festival in October 2017 and has since played at prestigious film festivals around the world.
+Among his other work, his first narrative short film ‘Oksijan’ told the incredible true story of a 7-year-old Afghan boy’s fight to survive as he is smuggled to the UK in a refrigerated lorry and the air inside begins to run out.
+It premiered at the BFI London Film Festival in October 2017 and thereafter played at prestigious film festivals around the world.

 Download a copy of his CV here: EdwardWattsCV-Jan19